kanaverse/kana/README.md

 - Clustering with graph-based methods
 - The usual dimensionality reductions (t-SNE/UMAP)
 - Marker detection for each cluster
+- Make custom cell selections and detect markers for this selection

 The interface provides a depiction of the dimensionality reduction of choice, a ranking of marker genes for the cluster of interest,